Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 ### GetZabbixHostsinGroup.ps1

-This script will return all hosts for a given groupid
+This script will return all hosts for a given Zabbix groupid

 e.g.
 ./GetZabbixHostsinGroup [-groupid] 58